solkim-83/tp/docs/team/chan-j-d.md

 ## Project: Athena

 Athena - Athena is an integrated contact and events manager.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.
-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

 Given below are my contributions to the project.